- Alexanders leukodystrophy

 Questions on this page

-• Adult-onset of Alexander disease is rare and is generally the most mild.
+- Adult form - Rare and is generally the most mild.
 Onset can be anywhere from the late teens to very late in life.
 In some cases the symptoms mimic those of Parkinson disease or multiple sclerosis.

 The United Leukodystrophy Foundation provides additional details related to the symptoms of this condition.